ccss17/toy-duration-predictor/README.md

 * **Metric:** Mean Absolute Error (MAE) in MIDI ticks.

-### Theoretical "Perfect" Result
+### Analysis Upper Bound of Performance: Theoretical "Perfect" Result

-* A perfect **Model A** (the copycat) would output the quantized input, resulting in an MAE equal to the average quantization error of the dataset. **In the dataset used for this experiment, the 1/32 quantization distorted the original performance by an average of 3.78 ticks, so the theoretical performance upper bound of Model A is about 3.78 ticks.**
+* A perfect **Model A** (the copycat) would output the quantized input, resulting in an MAE equal to the average quantization error of the dataset. **In the dataset used for this experiment, the 1/32 quantization distorted the original length of song by an average of 9.78 ticks, so the theoretical performance upper bound of Model A is about 9.78 ticks.**

+    * NOTE: The `9.78 ticks` value represents the **difficulty level** or the **magnitude of the challenge** that Model B has to solve.

+      **The Problem:** "Restore the original rhythm from a quantized input that is, on average, 9.78 ticks away from the original."

+      **The Difficulty:** To solve this problem perfectly, the model must successfully correct for those **9.78 ticks** of error.

 * A perfect **Model B** (the artist) would perfectly reconstruct the original performance, resulting in an MAE of **0 ticks**.

 Our goal is to show that our real-world Model B has a significantly lower MAE than Model A, demonstrating that it has successfully learned to apply the singer's rhythmic style.

+## Result

+after training about 30 epochs

+- Final Test MAE for Model A (Control): 10.1670 ticks
+- Final Test MAE for Model B (Your Method): 7.6834 ticks

+The maximum possible improvement for Model A is only 10.16 - 9.78 = 0.38 ticks.
+It has almost no room to get better because it has learned the wrong, simple strategy.
+Task that model A should solve is pretty easy, because it is just identity function.

+The maximum possible improvement for Model B is the full 7.68 ticks.
+We can improve model B so that decrease error 7.68, by increasing model capacity or changing this GRU architecture to more powerful model architecture like Transformer.

 ## Reproducible Environment with Hugging Face Spaces